Pat Hearne: Early life and arrival in America

 Born in Waterford, Ireland, Patrick Hearne belonged to a family who "held a most high and respectable position" in the local county and whose his father was a respected solicitor.
 One of his sisters married a Colonel Williams, a highly distinguished British officer who served in the Crimean War, while another became a nun in a Roman Catholic convent.
 He and two of his brothers eventually emigrated to United States where one, a judge, served as a prominent member of the New York bar.

-After graduating with a Bachelor of Arts from Dublin University, Hearne left Ireland for Canada where there were then plenty of positions open to young men hoping to practice law.
+After graduating with a Bachelor of Arts from Trinity College Dublin, Hearne left Ireland for Canada where there were then plenty of positions open to young men hoping to practice law.
 Hearne was unable to find work, however, and moved to New York City where he eventually "found himself penniless at the old City Hotel".
 On his first day in the city, while walking down Broadway, he ran into an old friend from Dublin.
 His friend advised him to go to New Orleans, where large groups of Irish immigrants were settling, and loaned him some money to get him as far as Baltimore.
 Once there, he left his trunk behind and proceeded on foot to the nearest reachable point on the Mississippi River.
 He walked a distance of several hundred miles and, coming across the first riverboat, he was able to convince its captain that while he could not pay for passage he would pay him his fee once he was able to find employment.
 The captain, "struck by his good address and pleading presence", agreed to his request.